noaione/vthell/README.md

 > Error 429

-You're rate limited by YouTube there's nothing you can't do except using proxy temporarily
+You're being rate limited by YouTube there's nothing you can do except using proxy temporarily

 > "Please add Niji ID VTuber or other VTuber"